erFa23/TeleDocker/README.md

 - #### The script will automatically build the image and open a root command line inside the container.
 Inside the container, your files are located at /project.
 ## 🛠 Usage inside the Container

+### 🔄 File Synchronization Logic

+#### TeleDocker handles your files in two distinct ways to balance performance and flexibility:

+- #### Project Directory (/project/): All files and folders added to the root of TeleDocker are copied into the container.

+    **Note**: If you edit these files while the container is running, changes will not be reflected until the container is restarted.

+- #### Data Directory (/data/): This folder is mounted directly into the container.

+    **Live Sync**: Any changes made to files inside this folder (like SQLite databases or logs) are reflected instantly both inside and outside the container without needing a restart.

 #### Once the terminal opens, you are inside the Debian environment.
 You can run your bot as usual:

 ```Bash